Marie: Oh, yes. It was remarkably easy to steal. But then [glancing at her husband] who would be fool enough to try?

 - Yu-Gi-Oh!
 GX gives us the following lines

-O'Brien: There's no way he'll attack head on.
+O'Brien: There's no way he'll attack head-on.note

 Judai: Battle!
 Featherman, direct attack!

 - In Dragon Ball, whilst going through Pilaf's castle to retrieve the last Dragon Ball, Goku, Bulma, and co. follow arrows through a maze — leading to them being trapped.
 Pilaf remarks that he couldn't believe there were people stupid enough to fall for that.
 Even better, Goku's group expressed and dismissed concerns that the arrows were a trap on the grounds that they were too obvious to be a trap.

 - A variant appears in Haruhi Suzumiya.